grame-cncm/faust/architecture/audiokit/README.md

 - `-midi` : activates MIDI control
 - `-nvoices <num>` : to produce a polyphonic self-contained DSP with <num> voices, ready to be used with MIDI

-The result is a folder containing a `FaustDSP.mm` file including the Faust generated C++ class for the DSP, and a `FaustXXX.swift` swift wrapper file (created with the **faust2swift** tool which uses the DSP JSON file), to be added and compiled in the AudioKit framework.
+The result is a folder containing a `FaustDSP.mm` file including the Faust generated C++ class for the DSP, and a `FaustXXX.swift` swift wrapper file, to be added and compiled in the AudioKit framework.
 Note that the generated C++ class takes the name of the compiled DSP, so that several different DSPs can be generated and used in a same project.